 "We would like to thank Yettel and CETIN for their trust in Electrohold.
 The deal is one of the first in Bulgaria for a period of 10 years at freely negotiated prices and shows the beginning of a new trend in the market in line with the green transition.
-A team of traders, financiers, engineers, internal and external consultants worked on the project for several months.
+A team of traders, financiers, engineers, and internal and external consultants worked on the project for several months.
 With the assistance of the law firm Wolf Theiss, we implemented the best practices in the field of long-term PPA (power purchase agreements) contracts.
 The contract will guarantee stable and predictable income for investors and creditors on the one hand, and a competitive price and fixed electricity costs for the customer on the other hand," said Karel Kral, CEO of Elektrohold.

 "The contract with Yettel and CETIN is part of Elektrohold's strategy for development in the field of renewable energy production management.
-We have developed a product specifically for industrial and corporate customers who want to be green, independent of the volatility of fuel prices and responsible to nature and society.
-We have the necessary material, technical and financial resources, as well as an experienced and professional team, with a focus on energy management of a portfolio of clients and RES", added Atanas Dimov, Executive Director of Electrohold Trade.
+We have developed a product specifically for industrial and corporate customers who want to be green, independent of the volatility of fuel prices, and responsible to nature and society.
+We have the necessary material, technical, and financial resources, as well as an experienced and professional team, with a focus on energy management of a portfolio of clients and RES", added Atanas Dimov, Executive Director of Electrohold Trade.

 Electrohold Trade is the first licensed electricity trader in Bulgaria.
-From its establishment in 2005 to 2022, the company has supplied nearly 45 billion KWh of electricity to business customers.
-The company trades in the wholesale market, provides solutions for industrial and corporate customers and operates a leading balancing group.
+From its establishment in 2005 to 2022, the company has supplied nearly 45 billion kWh of electricity to business customers.
+The company trades in the wholesale market, provides solutions for industrial and corporate customers, and operates a leading balancing group.

 Corporate Communications Department

-Following CETIN Group's successful formula in the Czech Republic, the innovative model was also implemented in Bulgaria, Serbia and Hungary for the first time in July 2020.
+Following CETIN Group's successful formula in the Czech Republic, the innovative model was also implemented in Bulgaria, Serbia, and Hungary for the first time in July 2020.
 CETIN Bulgaria became one of the leading providers of infrastructure-based wholesale telecommunications services and the owner of the network that won 5 consecutive Best in Test certificates from the independent infrastructure quality measurement organization umlaut.